sachinsu/sachinsu.github.io/work_journal/journal2022.md

     the labels for carbohydrates and serving size.
     - Snacks: Pork rinds/skins; pepperoni slices; ham, beef, turkey, and other meat roll-ups;
     deviled eggs.
+    - Insulin is the anabolic (building) hormone, and its primary job is to turn excess food into fat for future use.
+Insulin is a life-saving hormone without which humans wouldn’t have existed for a long time(Imagine storing food as abdominal fat and then giving energy until you find food).
+Now put this in perspective: eating every day, in fact, 3-4 times a day, insulin raises every time we eat, especially with refined carbohydrates, but it can also do protein and fat.
+Obesity rates are soaring all over the world(reason above).
+Insulin can be good and can also be equally harmful.
+Excess insulin leads to Diabetes, Inflammation, Atherosclerosis(Heart Disease), Obesity Etc

+- Learnings for Investor from Seneca
+    - “Be suspicious; be timid; resist every good that comes by chance.
+It is by the allurement of hope that the fish is caught, the game snared.”
+    - Dont predict but prepare
+    - Simplicity or singleness of approach is a greatly underestimated factor of market success.
+Focus.
+Be consistent.
+    - Hard won competence is the best hedges against adversity.
+    - Wait for Great opportunities

+- Source of stock lending, traditionally, is margin accounts at retail brokerages.
+The basic deal is that if you open an account at a retail brokerage and buy stock with your own cash, your broker generally won’t lend out your shares; if you open a margin account and buy stock partly with money borrowed from your broker, your broker will probably try to lend out your shares to short sellers, and keep the fees.